stasaki/DEcode/README.md

 ### Run DEcode on Code Ocean

-You can run DEcode on [Code Ocean platform](https://doi.org/10.24433/CO.0084803.v1) without setting up computational environment.
-Our Code Ocean capsule providesr reproducible workflows, pre-processed data, and pre-trained models for tissue- and person-specific transcriptomes.
+You can run DEcode on [Code Ocean platform](https://doi.org/10.24433/CO.0084803.v1) without setting up a computational environment.
+Our Code Ocean capsule provides reproducible workflows, all processed data, and pre-trained models for tissue- and person-specific transcriptomes and DEprior, at gene- or transcript level.